nimish1512/Scene-graph-analysis/README.md

 # Temporal graph-rcnn for self-driving systems
-Pytorch code for our MECPS 2020 capstone project which is an improvement on ECCV 2018 paper ["Graph R-CNN for Scene Graph Generation"](https://arxiv.org/pdf/1808.00191.pdf)
+Pytorch code for our master's 2020 capstone project which is an improvement on ECCV 2018 paper ["Graph R-CNN for Scene Graph Generation"](https://arxiv.org/pdf/1808.00191.pdf)

 <!-- :balloon: 2019-06-04: Okaaay, time to reimplement Graph R-CNN on pytorch 1.0 and release a new benchmark for scene graph generation.
 It will also integrate other models like IMP, MSDN and Neural Motif Network.
 Stay tuned!